peterstamps/Kaptsja/Readme.rst

 10.2.0  Added configuration setting "redirect_after_captcha".
 Setting this to "True" will avoid redirection to success or failure page after submission and Kaptsja verification happened.
 Only a True or False string will be returned allowing JavaScript to handle the continuation in the HTML page itself (similar to Google's reCaptcha).

+10.3.0  PIL (pillow) was changed after version 9.5.0.
+Upgraded to PIL 10.2.0 !
+That version is now required
+	run: pip uninstall Pillow followed by pip install Pillow.

+All versions:
+	If you get font errors on Linux please run: sudo apt --reinstall install ttf-mscorefonts-installer

+        If you get Beautifulsoup error in a virtual environment you might need to run: pip3 install beautifulsoup4

+	Clearing the browser cache might be required in case False is wrong given!

 **Quick Installation of Kaptsja**
 ---------------------------------
 Important: use **--target** or **-t** to specify your desired location